 On March 4, 2022, ProFrac LLC, ProFrac II LLC, as borrower (in such capacity, the "Term Loan Borrower"), and certain of the Term Loan Borrower's wholly owned subsidiaries as obligors, entered into a senior secured term loan credit agreement (the "New Term Loan Credit Facility"), with Piper Sandler Finance LLC, as administrative agent and collateral agent (the "Term Loan Agent"), and the lenders party thereto.
 The New Term Loan Credit Facility provides for a term loan facility in an aggregate principal amount of \$450.0 million.
-As of March 31, 2022, the Term Loan Borrower had approximately \$450.0 million outstanding under the New Term Loan Credit Facility.
-Our New Term Loan Credit Facility matures on March 4, 2025.
+In the second quarter of 2022, the New Term Loan Facility was paid down by \$143.8 million with net proceeds from the IPO.
+As of June 30, 2022, the Term Loan Borrower had approximately \$302.4 million outstanding under the New Term Loan Credit Facility.
+The New Term Loan Credit Facility matures on March 4, 2025.

 Borrowings under the New Term Loan Credit Facility accrue interest at a percentage per annum equal to (a) until October 1, 2022, (i) for SOFR Rate Loans, 8.50%, and (ii) for Base Rate Loans, 7.50% and (b) thereafter, based on a three-tier pricing grid tied to Total Net Leverage Ratio (as defined in the New Term Loan Credit Facility), and the Term Loan Borrower may elect for loans to be based on either Adjusted Term SOFR or Base Rate, plus the applicable margin.
-The interest rate on our New Term Loan Credit Facility for (a) SOFR Rate Loans are the applicable margin plus the fluctuating per annum rate equal to Adjusted Term SOFR (as defined in the New Term Loan Credit Facility), with a SOFR floor of 1.00% and (b) Base Rate Loans are the applicable margin plus the fluctuating per annum rate equal to the highest of (i) the federal funds rate plus 1/2 of 1%, (ii) the interest rate quoted in the print edition of The Wall Street Journal, Money Rates Section, as the prime rate in effect, (iii) Adjusted Term SOFR for a one-month interest period as determined on such day, plus 1.0% and (iv) 2.00%.
+The interest rate on the New Term Loan Credit Facility) for (a) SOFR Rate Loans are the applicable margin plus the fluctuating per annum rate equal to Adjusted Term SOFR (as defined in the New Term Loan Credit Facility), with a SOFR floor of 1.00% and (b) Base Rate Loans are the applicable margin plus the fluctuating per annum rate equal to the highest of (i) the federal funds rate plus 1/2 of 1%, (ii) the interest rate quoted in the print edition of The Wall Street Journal, Money Rates Section, as the prime rate in effect, (iii) Adjusted Term SOFR for a one-month interest period as determined on such day, plus 1.0% and (iv) 2.00%.